gabrie-ciprian-magda/react-color-palettes-creator/README.md

 ***

-Clone or download repository and run `npm i` and then `npm start` to run the react project.
+Clone or download repository and run `npm i` to install dependencies and then `npm start` to run the react project.